 The All-Weather Championships offer the very best of British All-Weather racing and consist of over 200 fixtures incorporating all the flat races running from Tuesday 24 October 2017 – Good Friday, 30 March 2018 at Kempton Park, Lingfield Park Resort, Newcastle, Southwell, Wolverhampton and Chelmsford City racecourses.

-The Championships will celebrate its own stars by hosting the third All-Weather Championships Finals Day at Lingfield Park Resort in Surrey, England on Good Friday, 30 March.
+The Championships will celebrate its own stars by hosting the fifth All-Weather Championships Finals Day at Lingfield Park Resort in Surrey, England on Good Friday, 30 March.
 The culmination of a great season of All-Weather racing, with £1million total prize fund on offer, Championships Finals Day is the richest All-Weather racecard staged in Europe as well as one of the richest racedays in the UK.
 In 2018, for the second year, as well as Lingfield Park’s £1million Finals Day, Newcastle will host a high quality All-Weather fixture worth £250,000 in total prize-money, with Bath also holding a £175,000 raceday too.

 The Championships aims to improve the quality and reputation of All-Weather racing and encourage Owners and Trainers to keep their horses in training during the winter months to compete in one of the six categories, designed to test every horse, jockey and trainer in the UK.
 Since Newcastle’s opening ahead of last season’s championships, there are now far more Northern horses staying in training through the winter making the most of the good opportunities on offer.